Growing San Pedro Cactus {How to Grow San Pedro Cactus}

 • Although eating San Pedro cacti is prohibited in many countries, it is absolutely fine to adorn your home or garden with these wonderful plants.
 San Pedro is relatively poisonous so be mindful to keep it away from children and pets.

-Growing San Pedro Cactus Indoors
+How to grow San Pedro Cactus Indoors?

 While growing San Pedro Cactus indoors, keep it on a well-lit window sill, ideally on the south-side and water it frequently on hot summer days.
 As we already know, it grows fast, if they are accustomed to their growth environment, in well-draining soil, and watered more often in warm summer months.